igbatov/sci-map/README.md

 Also, some phenomenas involve a complex concepts that has its own non-trivial structure.
 (For example a cell is such a complex phenomena with its own structure).

-And last but not least one may have questions that one seek to answer.

 With these assumptions in mind let's define structure of map

 ## Phenomena-produces-phenomena hierarchical structure
-General rule of the map: every node follows from other nodes (premise nodes) by means of induction, deduction or abduction.
+General rule of the map: every node follows from the other nodes (premise nodes) by means of induction, deduction or abduction.
-Also, two nodes A and B are linked in case one should understand A to understand B (A use concept B).
+Also, two nodes A and B are linked in case one should understand model of A to understand B (we can say that A uses concept B).

 Every node represents an experimental fact (E) or model/concept (M).